willbreitkreutz/alumni-map/README.md

-go to the gh-pages site page for this repo to see the map
+go to the gh-pages site page: http://willbreitkreutz.github.io/alumni-map/ for this repo to see the map